sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-07-cli/btp-ea-onboard-07-cli.md

 2. Check existing subaccounts of your global account.
 Type `btp get accounts/global-account --show-hierarchy`.
 3. Get help for btp create command.
 Type `btp --help create`
 4. Optional, get detailed help.
 Type `btp --help create accounts/subaccount`
-5. Get help about the available regions.
+5. Get help with the available regions.
 Type `btp list accounts/available-region`.

-6. Now as you have the required infos, create the subaccount.
+6. Now that you have the required info, create the subaccount.

     For example, choose **subaccounttest** as display-name and **eu10** as region (this will be Frankfurt).

-    As subdomain, you may choose **mysubdomain12345**.Must be unique within the defined region.
+    As a subdomain, you may choose **mysubdomain12345**.Must be unique within the defined region.

     `btp create accounts/subaccount --display-name subaccounttest --region eu10 --subdomain mysubdomain12345`